A formula for topology/deformations and its significance: The DGLA model for the interval

+The interval consists of two points and a single 1-cell.
+Its model should therefore have two generators in degree $-1$ (corresponding to its endpoints) and a single generator in degree 0.

-1ex {\bf Theorem 1$\quad$}{\sl There is a unique completed free differential graded Lie algebra, $A$, with generating elements $a$, $b$ and $e$, in degrees $-1$, $-1$ and $0$ respectively, for which $a$ and $b$ are flat while the flow generated by $e$ moves from $a$ to $b$ in unit time.
+\begin{thm} There is a unique completed free differential graded Lie algebra, $A$, with generating elements $a$, $b$ and $e$, in degrees $-1$, $-1$ and $0$ respectively, for which $a$ and $b$ are flat while the flow generated by $e$ moves from $a$ to $b$ in unit time.
 The differential is specified by,